-PII data users are generally required under applicable administrative guidelines on the APPI to establish internal rules to safeguard the PII data.
-Under the 2015 Amendment Bill, PII data users that have disclosed PII data to third parties must keep records of such disclosure.
+PII data users are generally required under applicable administrative guidelines on the APPI to establish internal processes to safeguard the

+Under the Amendment, PII data users that have disclosed PII data to third parties must generally keep records of such disclosure.
+In addition, PII data users receiving PII data from third parties rather than the relevant individuals must verify how the PII data was acquired by such third parties and keep records of such verification.